 The programme helps build aspirations and inspire individuals to pursue a career in a profession which they may not have previously considered.
 Our colleagues supported this and volunteered their time to deliver CV writing and job interview skills to young people in Bradford.
 You can see this in action, here on LinkedIn.

 We also support charities and other organisations in the communities we serve, to help people to develop their skills and secure employment opportunities.
 For example, in 2020, we funded the Wecock Community Association in Hampshire.
 They provide advice to people who are not in education, employment or training (NEET) to access work opportunities.

 Finally, we’re committed to protecting and promoting labour rights in both our business and supply chains.
 We do this by ensuring that we take steps to prevent modern slavery and human trafficking from occurring in our supply chain and direct business activities.
 We also ensure that we pay our suppliers, in particular those that are small to medium sized, promptly.

 This goal aims to reduce inequality within and among countries.
 The target is: By 2030, progressively achieve and sustain income grown of the bottom 40% of the population at a rate higher than the national average.

-Through this goal, our aim is to contribute to reducing inequality by building our capabilities to better identify, support and empower our stakeholders who may face inequality and exclusion.
+Whether it is because of their age / sex / gender identity / race / ethnicity / origin / disability / ability / where they live or what their economic status is, we will contribute to reducing inequality by building these capabilities to better identify, support and empower our stakeholders who may face inequality and exclusion.

 Our core focus in 2021 will be aligning our Corporate Responsibility Strategy and Blueprint with our priority goals.
 This will enable the strategic drivers of our business, and the everyday behaviours of our colleagues, to have a direct positive impact on sustainable development.
 Our purpose will be to improve the lives of the undeserved people that make up our customer base, as well as millions of others facing hardship around the world.